 - 1. The Leader and all staff will be alerted and the register checked. - 2.
 The Pre-school premises will be quickly searched and the Church Office staff alerted. - 3.
-At least one member of staff will search outside the premises and in the main Church building taking a mobile phone with them. - 4.
-If a child remains missing and after no longer than ten minutes, the police will be informed and also the child's parents/guardians. - 5.
+At least one member of staff will search outside the premises and in the main Church building taking the Pre-school mobile phone with them. - 4.
+If a child remains missing and after no longer than ten minutes, the police will be informed as well as the child's parents/guardians. - 5.
 Searches will continue to be made while waiting for the police to arrive. - 6.
-A report will be written and OFSTED will be informed of any incidents.
+A report will be written, and OFSTED will be informed of any incidents.